bmedicke/quantum_cryptography/readme.md

 See [Hardware](markdown/hardware.md) for a list of required components and [3D models](3d-models) for printable parts.

+**Why use JupyterLab Notebooks as a frontend?**

+On one hand, JupyterLab provides an interactive, browser-based computing environment, which makes it easy to do exploratory coding.
+On the other hand, different types of cells in a notebook allow code and markdown-based documentation to live in the same document.
+We hope this makes it easier to follow both the code and BB84 protocol.

 **Is Python 3.9 absolutely required?**

 Yes.
 We make use of some of the [new features](https://docs.python.org/3/whatsnew/3.9.html).